annyadahmani/DH150-ANNYADAHMANI/assignment04/README.md

-# DH150 Assignment 4: Contextual Inquiry by Annya Dahmani
+# DH150 Assignment 4: User in context by Annya Dahmani

 ## Step 1: Specify the main design challenge